St. James High School for Boys: Alumni association

 After the school closed, a group of 20-30 alumni asked the archdiocese to sell or lease the building to them, but the archdiocese refused.
-The alumni association by 2012 built a membership base of 1,550 which may be the largest and most active alumni in the Delaware Valley.
+The alum association by 2012 built a membership base of 1,550 which may be the largest and most active alums in the Philadelphia metropolitan area.

-The St. James High School alumni association established a headquarters in Eddystone, Pennsylvania with a banquet area, bar, and chapel.
+The St. James High School alum association established its headquarters in Eddystone, Pennsylvania, featuring a banquet area, bar, and chapel.
 It is named the 'Doghouse" as a reference to the school mascot.
 A monument to the school was established at the headquarters in 2017.
 Timothy Logue of Delco Times described the building as "de facto museum of everything St. James" including a "Wall of Honor" highlighting notable graduates.

 Every Thanksgiving, the students in the varsity club conducted a food drive.
-The alumni association continued it after the school closed.
-The group of alumni doing it meet at the alumni association headquarters and call themselves "Varsity Club II".
+The alum association continued it after the school closed.
+The group of alumni doing it meets at the alumni association headquarters and calls itself "Varsity Club II".